SymbioticEDA/riscv-formal/README.md

 Test Procedure
 --------------

-The following formal test are performed to verify ISA complience of a RISC-V processors with `riscv-formal`.
-Depending on aspects like the strenght of safety properties present in the core, the overall complexity of the core, and the verification requirements for the given application, the following tests might be set up as bounded model chacks or as unbounded verification tasks.
+The following formal test are performed to verify ISA compliance of RISC-V processors with `riscv-formal`.
+Depending on aspects like the strength of safety properties present in the core, the overall complexity of the core, and the verification requirements for the given application, the following tests might be set up as bounded model checks or as unbounded verification tasks.

 ### Verifying correct instruction fetch